jobanpreet495/Text2SQL/Granite_Evaluation/README.md

 * LLM generated queries , Ground-Truth (Actual queries cross checked by human) are manually run on mysql to see the generated results.
 * Out of 20 questions , 2 were wrong .

+### Evaluation_on_dataset notebook
+* Database is a single table with appr.
+1018 enteries with fewer columns.
+* 20 questions are generated using chatgpt.
+For each question , sql  query is generated and then hit to sql for getting response back.